 Tertiary education statistics

-In the EU-27 there were 17.5 million tertiary education students in 2018, of which 60% were studying for bachelor’s degrees.
+In the EU there were 18 million tertiary education students in 2020, of which 60% were studying for bachelor’s degrees.

-In 2018, 22% of tertiary education students in the EU-27 were studying business, administration or law.
+In 2020, 22% of tertiary education students in the EU were studying business, administration or law.

-This article presents statistics on tertiary education (ISCED levels 5–8) in the European Union (EU) and forms part of an online publication on education and training in the EU.
-Tertiary education – provided by universities and other higher education institutions — is the level of education following secondary schooling.
+This article presents statistics on tertiary education (levels 5–8 of the international standard classification of education – ISCED) in the European Union (EU) and forms part of an online publication on education and training in the EU.
+Tertiary education – provided by universities and other tertiary educational institutions – follows secondary schooling.
 It is seen to play an essential role in society, by fostering innovation, increasing economic development and growth, and improving more generally the well-being of citizens.
 Some European universities are among the most prestigious in the world.